 You can read our weekly analysis of mortgage rates to keep tabs on how rates are trending overall.

-Keep in mind that the rate offered to you by the lender varies even more based on a few things, like the type of rate mortgage you get — fixed-rate, adjustable-rate (ARM), or hybrid — and the length of the mortgage — five years, 30 years or anything in between.
+Knowing the type of mortgage you need can also help you in securing your home loan.
+That's because the rate offered to you by the lender varies based on the type of rate you get — fixed-rate, adjustable-rate (ARM), or hybrid — and the length of the mortgage — five years, 30 years or anything in between.

 An adjustable-rate mortgage or hybrid mortgage may have a lower interest rate than a comparable fixed-rate mortgage for a number of years, but the interest rate could go up and eventually exceed that of the fixed-rate mortgage.